• Explore Recipes

 2. With Tea or Coffee: Pone pairs perfectly with a warm cup of tea, coffee, hot cocoa or hot chocolate, making it an excellent afternoon snack or breakfast addition.

-3. For Special Occasions: Serve it as part of a dessert spread alongside other traditional Caribbean sweets like sweet bread.
+3. For Special Occasions: Serve it as part of a dessert spread alongside other traditional Caribbean sweets like coconut sweet bread.

 4. Plated with a Drizzle: For a fancier presentation, you can drizzle a bit of condensed milk, coconut cream, or caramel sauce over the slices for added indulgence.